mryujitanaka/Ubuntu-Post-Install-Script/README.md

 I am not responsible for possible errors that may occur on your computer.
 Keep in mind that you are fully responsible for your actions from the moment you download any files or clone this repository.

-The tests performed successfully were done on Ubuntu-based operating systems, like Pop_OS!
-20.X LTS, Linux Mint XFCE 20.X LTS and Zorin OS 16.2 Lite.
+The tests performed successfully were done on Ubuntu-based operating systems, like * *Pop_OS!
+20.X LTS* *, _Linux Mint XFCE 20.X LTS_ and _Zorin OS 16.3 Lite_.

 <!-- Contributing -->
 <h2><strong>&#128200;&#129309; Contributing</strong></h2>